Explosive eruption

 In volcanology, an explosive eruption is a volcanic eruption of the most violent type.
 A notable example is the 1980 eruption of Mount St. Helens.
 Such eruptions result when sufficient gas has dissolved under pressure within a viscous magma such that expelled lava violently froths into volcanic ash when pressure is suddenly lowered at the vent.
 Sometimes a lava plug will block the conduit to the summit, and when this occurs, eruptions are more violent.
 Explosive eruptions can expel as much as 1,000 kg per second of rocks, dust, gas and pyroclastic material, averaged over the duration of eruption, that travels at several hundred meters per second as high as 20 km into the atmosphere.
 This cloud may subsequently collapse, creating a fast-moving pyroclastic flow of hot volcanic matter.

-Stages of an explosive eruption

-An explosive eruption begins with some form of blockage in the crater of a volcano that prevents the release of gases trapped in highly viscous andesitic or rhyolitic magma.
+Physics

+Viscous magmas cool beneath the surface before they erupt.
+As they do this, bubbles exsolve from the magma.
+Because the magma is viscous, the bubbles remain trapped in the magma.
+As the magma nears the surface, the bubbles and thus the magma increase in volume.
 The pressure of the magma builds until the blockage is blasted out in an explosive eruption through the weakest point in the cone, usually the crater.
-(However, in the case of the eruption of Mount St. Helens, the pressure was released on the side of the volcano, rather than the crater.)
+(However, in the case of the eruption of Mount St. Helens, the pressure was released on the side of the volcano, rather than the crater.).
+The release of pressure causes more gas to exsolve, doing so explosively.
+The gas may expand at hundreds of metres per second, expanding upward and outward.
+As the eruption progresses, a chain reaction causes the magma to be ejected at higher and higher speeds.

-The sudden release of pressure causes the gases in the magma to suddenly froth and create volcanic ash and pumice, which is then ejected through the volcanic vent to create the eruption column commonly associated with explosive eruptions.
-The size and duration of the column depend on the volume of magma released and how much pressure it was under.